cesarnml/svelte-tdd/README.md

 - Avoid component mocks if possible because they added complexity to the testing suite

 ### Chapter 13 - Adding Cucumber Tests - 10 pages

+- Cucumber tests are not written in JavaScript code.
+They use a special syntax known as **Gherkin** within `feature files`
+- _Given, When, Then_
+- The Gherkin syntax allows for product features to be specified by non-coders in a more human-friendly format, but eventually code re-enters the scene within the step definitions
+- Semi-useful to now, but feels just like Playwright E2E tests with more steps.

 ### Chapter 14 - Testing Authentication - 10 pages